Are you thinking about starting your own blog? Wondering what blogging tools you’ll need to get started?

 Keep reading for the blogging tools I use and recommend to help improve the blogging process and make you a legit blogger.

-Enter your info below to get the Checklist delivered to your inbox.
+Enter your info below to get the Checklist delivered right to your inbox.

 First things first.
 If you’re going to have your own blog, self-hosted WordPress.org is the #1 blogging platform choice of serious bloggers.
 With WordPress.org, you’ll need to get your own web hosting plan with a reliable hosting provider.